-Create a Borrego Springs Lighting Standards Addendum to the San Diego County Lighting Ordinance to protect and enhance the dark sky and dark environment resources by establishing standards on the installation of all new light fixtures within the Plan Area to limit intensity, glare, light trespass, and degradation of dark sky and dark environment from exterior and landscape lighting.

-- All exterior fixtures (with certain exceptions for low-wattage and decorative fixtures) be shielded and emit light in such a way as to confine substantially all light rays emerging from the fixture to fall within the boundaries of the legal parcel on which the fixture is installed; - 3.
-Establish maximum surface light intensity levels to limit dark sky and dark environment degradation through reflection; - 4.
-Require frosted lamps wherever unshielded fixtures may be permitted; - 5.
-All unnecessary commercial, agricultural, and residential outdoor illumination is reduced or eliminated; - 6.
-Commercial uses for nighttime lighting are defined and limited in intensity, hours of use, and size of lighted areas. - 7.
+- 1. Revise the San Diego County Lighting Ordinance to protect and enhance the dark sky and dark environment resources by establishing standards on the installation of all new light fixtures within the CPA to limit intensity, glare, light trespass and degradation of dark sky and dark environment from exterior and landscape lighting, including consideration of the addition of a Borrego Springs Lighting Standards addendum to acknowledge the Dark Sky Community designation. - 2.
+All exterior fixtures (with certain exceptions for low-wattage and decorative fixtures) be shielded and emit light in such a way as to confine substantially all light rays emerging from the fixture to fall within the boundaries of the legal parcel on which the fixture is installed. - 3.
+Establish maximum surface light intensity levels to limit dark sky and dark environment degradation through reflection. - 4.
+Require frosted lamps wherever unshielded fixtures may be permitted. - 5.
+All unnecessary commercial, agricultural and residential outdoor illumination is reduced or eliminated. - 6.
+Commercial uses for nighttime lighting are defined and limited in intensity, hours of use and size of lighted areas. - 7.
 Retrofit all existing public street and parking area lighting with shielding. - 8.
 Create a program to assist private owners to shield existing street and parking area lighting. - 9.
-Develop DPLU regulations specifying that all exterior fixtures (with certain exceptions for low-wattage and decorative fixtures) be shielded and emit light in such a way as to confine substantially all light rays emerging from the fixture to fall within the boundaries of the legal parcel on which the fixture is installed. - 10.
-Institute a Plan area-wide program to identify and eliminate existing instances of light trespass, with the exception of emergency lighting. - 11.
-Institute an education and enforcement program for sources of glare and light trespass.
+Develop DPLU regulations specifying that all exterior fixtures (with certain exceptions for low-wattage and decorative fixtures) be shielded and emit light in such a way as to confine substantially all light rays emerging from the fixture to fall within the boundaries of the legal parcel on which the fixture is installed.

+- 10. Institute a CPA-wide program to identify and eliminate existing instances of light trespass, with the exception of emergency lighting. - 11.Institute an education and enforcement program for sources of glare and light trespass.